Who We Are

 Sam GlazerOur education programme is led by the inspirational Sam Glazer.

-Sam Glazer is a composer, cellist and creative leader living in St Leonards.
+Sam Glazer is a composer, cellist and creative leader.
 His work is based around co-creating new music alongside non-professionals, in education, community and healthcare settings.
-He has been leading the schools programme at Peasmarsh Chamber Music Festival since 2006 and he also works locally with Create Music, Culture Shift and Hastings International Piano.
+He has been leading the schools programme at Peasmarsh since 2006 and he also works locally with Create Music, Culture Shift, Barefoot Opera and Hastings International Piano.

 Board of Trustees